Michigan Drunk Driving Defense

-Call me on my cell phone direct at (877) OWI-LAWS
+Call me on my cell phone direct at (877) Joe-Cross

-Before you even consider pleading guilty to a Michigan DUI or drunk driving charge, call me.
+Before you even consider pleading guilty to a Michigan DUI/OWI or drunk driving charge, call me.
 I will review your case thoroughly and suggest ways you can defend it aggressively.

-Many of my clients have had their DUI charges dismissed.
-In other cases, my clients received substantial reductions to their sentences.
+Many of my clients have had their OWI charges dismissed.
+In other cases, my clients received substantial reductions in the charges and/or to their sentences if found guilty.

-If you've been charged with DUI or drunk driving in Michigan, I can help.
+If you've been charged with OWI or drunk driving in Michigan, I can help.

-Call me on my cell phone at (877) OWI-LAWS or complete our free online case review to find out if you have a valid defense that could result in a dismissal of your DUI charge or a plea bargain.
+Call me on my cell phone at (877) Joe-Cross or 248-752-5663 or complete our free online case review to find out if you have a valid defense that could result in a dismissal or reduction of your drunk driving charge.